Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 ### Fixes:

 1. Update GPU drivers
-2. Lower graphics from Ultra → High
+2. Lower graphics from Ultra → High, or lower as your system allows
 3. Disable Dynamic Mesh
 4. Do **not** blindly copy someone else’s graphics settings